poulainf/HPV_induced_Cervical_Adenosquamous_Carcinoma_Project/README.md

 done
 ```
 #### CNV merging and annotation
-Merging of denoised CR and called CNV segments:
+Merging of denoised CR and called CNV segments.

 ```bash
 while read line;do